-Many of my blog posts and videos are inspired by questions and comments from yoga students I see in my classes.
-Recently I had two ladies from my classes at Gold’s Gym ask about slipping on a yoga mat.
-As always I had a few suggestions, because there is never ONE solution to a problem.
+Many of my blog posts and videos are inspired by questions and comments from yoga students in my classes.
+Recently, I had two ladies from my classes at Gold’s Gym ask about how to stop slipping on a yoga mat.
+As always I had a few suggestions because there is never ONE solution to a problem.

-Use a Yoga Towel
+Try a Yoga Towel

 - Have you had slipping on a yoga mat before?

 - Anyone else get super cold feet in the winter months?